techlead-shootorder/automation/packages/docs/pages/build-integrations/app.md

 ## Test the app definition

-Now, you can go to the `My Apps` page on Automatisch and click on `Add connection` button, and then you will see `The cat API` service with the icon.
+Now, you can go to the `My Apps` page on automatisch and click on `Add connection` button, and then you will see `The cat API` service with the icon.